 Here are my recommendations if you’re diving in warm tropical waters and prefer a full body wetsuit:

 The Seavenger Alpha is the full length version of the Seavenger Navigator (reviewed above) with much of the same great features.
-So, if you were impressed by the Navigator but prefer a full length suit, this is the choice for you.
+So, if you were impressed by the Navigator but prefer full length, this is the choice for you.

 As before, this suit is made with premium-quality Nylon II neoprene blend, which is excellent at withstanding wear and tear and is the same 3mm thickness.
-It also has a flatlock seam to combat chafing, irritation and rashes from prolonged wear.
-The suit comes in black and there is also a really stylish floral design on offer.
+It also has a flatlock seam to combat chafing, irritation, and rashes from prolonged wear.
+It comes in black and there is also a really stylish floral design on offer.